bsay01/sudokubot/README.md

 ## sudokubot_window1.py
 This is only called window "1" because I anticipate having to use more windows at some point and i'm not good enough at tkinter yet to know how to do that.
-The get_entries method calls the solve method from sudoku_functions.py, which as expected, will hopefully solve the given sudoku.
+The get_entries method calls the solve method from sudoku_functions.py, which will hopefully solve the given sudoku.

 ## sudoku_functions.py
 So far this contains a few methods: